NUDelta/ars-skill-tracking/README.md

 ## douglas-sidebar
 The code for the Google Sheets add-on *Douglas Recommender*.
 This code is still used as the base behind the Sheets plugin.

 ## douglas-api
 The *outdated* code that used to power the Douglas backend, and return helper recommendations based on the task a user inputs to the system.

+## ipm-scraper
+This is a python script to collect completed learning modules by members of DTR.
+The script dumps the information into a csv.

+## canvas-sections-completed
+This is a python script to collect information on sections completed in the cavnas.
+The script dumps the information into a csv.